 - Freeze your account when this transfer is validated, which includes canceling all open orders and not accepting new orders on the transferring account (except for transactions closing option positions that expire within seven days).

-- Release any requested historical information to Betterment about the assets you’re transferring.
+- Release any requested historical information to Betterment about the assets you’re transferring, including cost basis information.